Changing Thoughts: Interventions for Anxious Thoughts

 Financial: Ashley Smith is the co-founder of Peak Mind, has an employment relationship with Kansas City University, and maintains a private practice.
 She receives royalties as a published author.
 Ashley Smith receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Ashley Smith is a member of the Anxiety Disorders Association of America.
+Non-financial: Ashley Smith is a member of the Anxiety Disorders Association of America and sits on the board of directors for Disabled But Not Really.

 Let's Stay in Touch